Privacy Policy - Bounce Teachers

 6. Online Profiles

-By submitting your application (with or without your CV and/ or photo), we may use that information to create a profile for you with the information provided by you either through the aforementioned means or following a verbal conversation on your work-seeking preferences.
+By submitting your application (with or without your CV and/ or photo), we may use that information to create a profile for you with the information provided by you either through the means or following a verbal conversation on your work-seeking preferences.
+These profiles may also be used by our internal tools (can also be AI-based) to help match you with the most suitable job opportunities.

 We will not use any of your contact details or sensitive information on the profile created but only some basic information that we will deem necessary to assist in the work-finding services we will be providing for you.